Wayne Swinscoe

 BEST MATCH WEIGHT: 181lb 12oz of roach on the River Erne, Enniskillen

-FAVOURITE METHODS: Any sort of float fishing, especially on running water
+FAVOURITE METHODS: Float fishing on running water

 ABOUT: